vibhanshu-mishra/samsara-hos-audit/README.md

 - **30-minute break violation** — driver drove 8+ cumulative hours without a 30-minute break
 - **Cycle and shift violations** — any weekly or shift-level hour limit breach

-### 2. Missing Driver Certification
+### 2. HOS - Missing Driver Certification
 Checks whether the driver actually certified (signed off on) their daily log.
 An uncertified log is a compliance gap even if the hours themselves are fine — it means the driver never confirmed the log was accurate.
+This check catches the issue from two sources — Samsara's violations endpoint (which surfaces it as `unsubmittedLogs`) and the daily-logs endpoint (which exposes the `isCertified` field directly).
+If both flag the same driver, it only appears once in the report.

 ### 3. Missing Shipping Document ID
 Even when drivers certify their logs, they sometimes leave the shipping document ID blank.
 Samsara does not flag this as a violation on its own.
 This check only runs on logs that were certified (an uncertified log is already flagged separately above, so it isn't double-counted).